ThomasVitale/supply-chain-security-java-training/labs/02-dependency-management/README.md

 </dependency>
 ```

-Maven will now resolve the conflict by using the explicit version you have just declared in the `build.gradle` file because it's the nearest node in the dependency graph.
+Maven will now resolve the conflict by using the explicit version you have just declared in the `pom.xml` file because it's the nearest node in the dependency graph.
 Verify that by checking the dependency list again (`io.micrometer:micrometer-observation:jar:1.12.6:compile`).

 ```shell
 ./mvnw dependency:tree -Dverbose